Fearsome new stage begins as Florence floods inland rivers

 Kevin Knox and his family were rescued by boat from their flooded brick home with the help of Army Sgt.
 Johan Mackie, whose team used a phone app to locate people in distress.

 "Amazing.
-They did awesome," said Knox, who was stranded with seven others including a boy in a life vest.
+They did awesome," said Knox, who was stranded with seven others.

 New Bern spokeswoman Colleen Roberts said 455 people were safely rescued in the town of 30,000 residents.
 She called damage to thousands of buildings "heart-wrenching."